DLTS-FD/log-to-telegram/README.md

 - In `config.yml` it's possible to edit the timeout period.
 - Logs will be printed to the terminal.
 There's also a `/app/debug.log` file.
+- Some applications perform logfile rotation.
+In that case log-to-telegram will stop reporting new lines as the mounted file will no longer update.
+If your application does lofgile rotation, setup a cronjob to restart the container to recognize the changed files.